 15. 8 on ground floor in annexe, 1 suitable for disabled.

-open-plan lounge areas, bar, conservatory restaurant, dining room, free Wi-Fi, in-room TV (Freeview), ½-acre garden (covered sunken garden), in-room therapies, public rooms wheelchair accessible, adapted toilet.
+public bar, open-plan lounge areas, conservatory restaurant, dining-room, free Wi-Fi, in-room TV (Freeview), 1/2 -acre garden (terrace, covered sunken garden), in-room therapies, public rooms wheelchair accessible, adapted toilet.

 'subtle' in restaurant.

 all ages welcomed.

 allowed in garden rooms (£10 per night), bar.